 Definitions can be found by hovering over certain words or phrases in the law summary text.

 The ‘Other Medical Professionals’ include any clinical profession requiring a license or certification that is not specifically separated in other roles.
-This includes, but is not limited to, podiatrists, dentists, physical therapists, and physician assistants.
+This includes, but is not limited to, podiatrists, physical therapists, and physician assistants.

 ‘Nurses’ include advanced practice nurses, certified nursing assistants, registered nurses, and licensed practical nurses.

 An emergency declaration is a formal, legal document.
 All U.S. governors have authority to declare states of emergency (although they may refer to it with different terms, such as a “disaster” or “public emergency”).
 Generally, an emergency declaration is made through an Executive Order which contains important information, such as its effective date, how long it will last, which entities are responsible for taking certain actions, and which laws or policies are impacted by the declaration.

 In some jurisdictions, additional organizations, such as departments of health and agriculture, emergency management, and environmental protection agencies, also have authority to declare emergencies.
 Some local governments are given authority as well.
 Differences in the political structure of the United States territories means that, in some jurisdictions, certain high ranking officials can declare an emergency while, in others, the government must petition the President of the United States to make a declaration on behalf of the territory.

 The President of the United States (under the Stafford Act and National Emergencies Act) and the Secretary of Health and Human Services (under the Public Health Service Act) are authorized to declare emergencies at the federal level.
 These emergency declarations can activate the provision of funding, personnel, equipment, supplies, and technical assistance to requesting states.
 They can also trigger waivers of certain laws, removal of regulatory mandates, and activation of emergency protocols and systems.